jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 ### Math

-* I previously mentioned that there are no hard questions on the ACT<sup>®</sup>, and "hard" questions are really just questions involving basic concepts that are tested weirdly.
+* I previously mentioned that there are no hard questions on the ACT, and "hard" questions are really just questions involving basic concepts that are tested weirdly.
 For example, consider this question:

 > When $$(x+y)^8$$ is expanded, what is the coefficient of the $$x^4y^4$$ term?